Rothamsted/rdf2pg/README.md

 </beans>
 ```

 ## Order of operations

-You might need to be aware of the order in which rdf2neo runs its operation:
+You might need to be aware of the order in which rdf2neo runs its operations.
+When you invoke either the [command line](rdf2neo-cli) or its [programmatic equivalent](rdf2neo/src/main/java/uk/ac/rothamsted/rdf/neo4j/load/MultiConfigCyLoader.java) a procedure is run that can be summarised as:

   1. Node loop.
 For each `ConfigItem`:
     1. Run the node list query.
-Split the resulting URIs into subsets of a given size and for each subset run this in parallel:
+Split the resulting URIs into subsets of a given size and for each subset run this as a thread:
       1. Run the node labels query
-      1. Run the node property query
+      1. Run the node properties query
       1. Prepare a Cypher statement that creates the node and queue it
-      1. Commit all Cypher CREATE statements against the configured Neo4j
+      1. Commit all Cypher `CREATE` statements against the configured Neo4j
   1. Relation loop.
 For each `ConfigItem`:
     1. Run the relation list/type query.
-Split the results as above and run threads with:
+Split the results as above and run threads that:
-      1. Run the relation property query.
-Prepare a Cypher statement that creates a new relation and refers to existing nodes via their iri property
+      1. Run the relation properties query.
+Prepare a Cypher statement that creates a new relation and refers to existing nodes via their `iri` property
-      1. Commit all the statements at the end
+      1. Commit all relation-creation the statements at the end

 So, even if nodes are mapped across multiple configurations, they are all created in Cypher before any relation is considered.
-This allows us to issue relation creation statements that don't need to check if a relation already exists (it doesn't), or if a node already exists (it does).
+This allows us to issue relation creation statements that don't need to check if a relation already exists (it doesn't), or if a node already exists during the first stage (it doesn't) or during the relation creation (it does).

 Moreover, chunks of nodes and properties are mapped and submitted to Cypher in parallel, to speed up things.
-This is influenced by the `Long` property named `destinationMaxSize` (which is passed to instances of [`CyLoadingProcessor`](TODO), a suitable default is defined for it).
+This is influenced by the `Long` property named `destinationMaxSize` (which is passed to instances of `[CyLoadingProcessor](rdf2neo/src/main/java/uk/ac/rothamsted/rdf/neo4j/load/support/CyLoadingProcessor.java)`, a suitable default is defined for it).

-##  Other configuration elements
+##  Miscellanea

-The Spring configuration is a complex system, which depends on the way [Spring itself works](TODO) and the [Java code available for running rdf2neo](TODO).
+The Spring configuration is a complex system, which depends on the way [Spring itself works](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html) and the [Java code available for running rdf2neo](rdf2neo/src/main/java/uk/ac/rothamsted/rdf/neo4j/load).

-In addition to the details mentioned in this section, see the examples in the [core package](TODO) and in the [command line package](TODO) for details.
+In addition to the details mentioned in this section, see the examples in the [core package](rdf2neo/rdf2neo/src/test/resources) and in the [command line package](rdf2neo-cli/src/main/assembly/resources) for details.

 ### Neo4j connection

 Every configuration is supposed to be used with a given Neo4j target instance, which should be configured in Spring.
 See the examples for details.
-Note also that you might achieve more modularity by using mechanisms like [Spring imports](TODO) or combination of Spring XML configuration and Java property files (see [here](TODO)).
+Note also that you might achieve more modularity by using mechanisms like [Spring imports](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-xml-import) or combination of Spring XML configuration and Java property files (see [here](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-java-combining)).

+### Neo4j pre-conditions

+We expect an empty database when rdf2neo is run, or at least a database where the nodes and relations you are going to import from RDF are not already there (e.g., no node with same URIs, or no node with the same labels).

+You can do cleanup or pre/post processing operations against Neo4j by invoking the [Neo4j Cypher Shell](https://neo4j.com/docs/operations-manual/current/tools/cypher-shell/) in scripts of yours (which will invoke rdf2neo too).

 ###  Cypher Indexes

-By default, the only Cypher node property that rdf2neo [indexes](TODO) is `iri`.
+By default, the only Cypher node property that rdf2neo [indexes](https://neo4j.com/docs/developer-manual/current/cypher/schema/index) is `iri`.
 You should decide which other properties should be indexed in your application, in order to optimise performance.
-Cypher indexes can be configured inside the `ConfigItem`, the way shown [above](TODO).
+Cypher indexes can be configured inside the `ConfigItem`, the way shown above.
+[Here](rdf2neo/src/test/resources/dbpedia_node_indexes.sparql) you can find an example of the SPARQL query to be used to define the indexes.

+*Limitations: we don't support the configuration of multi-property indexes.
+If you need that, you can send Cypher commands to Neo4j using the [Neo4j Cypher Shell](https://neo4j.com/docs/operations-manual/current/tools/cypher-shell/)*

 ### default label

-As [mentioned earlier](TODO), every Cypher node created by rdf2neo has at least a default label, to which further labels can be added.
+As mentioned earlier, every Cypher node created by rdf2neo has at least a default label, to which further labels can be added.
 The default can be changed by means of the property `defaultNodeLabel`:

 ```xml
 <beans...>